Jale1210/Jale1210/README.md

 - 👋 Hi, I’m @Jale1210
 - 💻 I’m interested in programming
-- 👩‍💻 I’m currently studying in IT STEP Academy
 - 🤝 I’m looking to collaborate on GitHub

 <!---